-Figure 5.61: Density-weighted column averaging kernels for the three instruments: TAO-FTS (blue dots), U of T FTS (red squares) and the PARIS-IR (green circles), illustrating the sensitivity of the retrieved column at each altitude.
+Figure 5.61: Normalized column averaging kernels.
+These panels show the normalized column averaging kernels for the three instruments: TAO-FTS (blue dots), U of T FTS (red squares) and the PARIS-IR (green circles).

-TAO-FTS results and the U of T FTS and PARIS-IR results.
-The red lines indicate the a priori column and the green lines indicate the a priori column scaled up by 20% (the "truth," here).
+(the "truth," here).
 Results with the a priori increased by a larger amount show larger differences between the retrieved columns and the truth.

-For O3 in the 3040 cm-1 microwindow, the percent differences from the TAO-FTS are: -0.9% for the U of T FTS and -1.8% for PARIS-IR; for ozone in the 2775 cm-1 microwindow: -0.2% for the U of T FTS and -6.7% for PARIS-IR; for HCl: -1.4% for the U of T FTS and -8.4% for PARIS-IR; for N2O: -0.01% for the U of T FTS and -0.5% for PARIS-IR; and for CH4: -0.2% for the U of T FTS and -0.6% for PARIS-IR.
+For $O_3$ in the 3040 cm-1 microwindow, the percent differences from the TAO-FTS are: -0.9% for the U of T FTS and -1.8% for PARIS-IR; for ozone in the 2775 cm-1 microwindow: -0.2% for the U of T FTS and -6.7% for PARIS-IR; for HCl: -1.4% for the U of T FTS and -8.4% for PARIS-IR; for $N_2O$ : -0.01% for the U of T FTS and -0.5% for PARIS-IR; and for $CH_4$ : -0.2% for the U of T FTS and -0.6% for PARIS-IR.
 The stratospheric species clearly show larger differences as we have also seen in Table 5.14.
 The differences in the stratospheric species, therefore, can be partially attributed to the lower sensitivity of the lower-resolution instruments to the stratosphere and the consequent increased reliance on the a priori in that region.
 It is therefore particularly important to choose appropriate microwindows and perform sufficient characterization of the lower-resolution instruments, to optimize the sensitivity.